kmm1/JAVA_PROJECT_COFFEE_ONLINESTORE/README.md

 Used L10N and I18N with support for Cuss and English.
 UI is developed includes Bootstrap.
 Autentificaution is creaded through Spring Security.
 Use login page to login.
-Run as an independent application (Spring Boot).
-Run coffee.sql file before using.
+Runs as an independent application through Spring Boot.
+Run coffee.sql SQL file before using.
 You can enter as an admin using login:admin, password:admin.